Mathematics

 Leadership

-- Support teachers where required to develop the knowledge to meet students’ needs and to guide their practice.
+- Support staff where required to develop the knowledge to meet students’ needs and to guide their practice.

 - Support the learning of their colleagues by sharing subject expertise and influencing practice